mdmorshedali/mdmorshedali/README.md

 - ✨ Student of life :)
 - 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.
-- 💁‍♂️ Trusted member and Moderator at [DEV CommunityBit Code Technologies Limited](https://bitcode.pro/)
+- 💁‍♂️ Trusted member and Moderator at [Bit Code Technologies Limited](https://bitcode.pro/)
 - 🏙 A lifetime insider and Mentor at [CloudFlow Solutions](https://www.cloudflowsolutions.de/)
 - ✍ I write technical blogs, You can visit my blog site at [DEV](https://dev.to/dev_kiran).
 - ❤ Contributing to Open Source.